heartandhandstraining/blog/_posts/2019-05-05-Finding-the-Problem-Triumph.md

 [Github Repository](https://github.com/heartandhandstraining/upskill_saas_tutorial/blob/master/README.md)

 I am working on my second Ruby-on-Rails Application via my husband's Github account, which I will deploy within the month.
 I have, also, studied Python basics, and I do feel I need to learn that similar language for Cisco devices.
 However, I do not see myself managing large amounts of data.
-I want to learn more about integrating google sheets data with my web applications, since I have long used and found them to be very handy, not to mention low- or no-cost.
+I want to learn more about integrating Google sheets data with my web applications, since I have long used and found them to be very handy, not to mention low- or no-cost.

 So much to learn....
 The forward march!